fabiomurilogabriel/car-auction/README.md

 The system has three main parts:

-**Domain Models** - Vehicles, Auctions, and Bids with proper state management
+**Domain** - Vehicles, Auctions, and Bids with proper state management and abstractions as well

-**Services** - Handle auction logic, region coordination, and conflict resolution
+**Application** - Handle auction logic, region coordination, and conflict resolution

-**Data Layer** - Repositories with Entity Framework and optimized queries
+**Infractruture Layer** - Repositories with Entity Framework and optimized queries, plus simulators for network partitions and multi-region behavior

 ## Domain Decisions